-- 17 hours a week for part-time students undertaking a single 20-credit module; - 33 hours a week for full-time PgDip students undertaking 2 modules; - and 40 hours a week for full-time MSc students.
+- 17 hours a week for part-time students; - 33 hours a week for full-time PgDip students undertaking 2 modules per semester; - and 40 hours a week for full-time MSc students.

 Please note that you have 3 semesters per year and practical commitments during your non-teaching weeks.